yasint23/My_Devops/hands-on/Ansible/ansible-05-using-roles-and-ansible-galaxy/README.md

 # Hands-on Ansible-05 : Using Roles
-The purpose of this hands-on training is to give students knowledge of basic Ansible skills.

-## Learning Outcomes

-At the end of this hands-on training, students will be able to;

-- Explain what is Ansible role
-- Learn how to create, find and use a role.

 ## Outline